CMU-CORGI/CMU-CORGI.github.io/_people/arya.md

 end: 2024-12-24
 ---

-Arya is the founder and Perpetual Executive Chairdog of CORGi.
+Arya was the founder and Perpetual Executive Chairdog of CORGi.
 She demonstrated profound intellectual leadership throughout her long tenure.